Mariusmarten/Complexity-Resources/README.md

 - evolutionary computing (https://www.mitpressjournals.org/loi/evco)

 ### Math:
 Phase space, orbit, basin of attraction and attractor are all mathematical concepts and as such abstract models constructed from observed processes.

 - graph theory (math)
 - network theory

+Lyapunov exponents: numbers that provide a measurement of the stability of a dynamical system and that, in a certain sense, quantify its level of chaos.

 ## Complexity Paper
 - Poincare